BorumTech/BorumForum/README.md

+# Borum

+**Start Date for Project:**
+November 13, 2018

 # Preventing SQL Injection to Secure Databases

 This project uses PHP, MySQL, and SQL to create a website that is not vulnerable to SQL Injection.
 The project uses functions such as `mysqli_real_escape_string()` and `urlencode()` to deal with hacking techniques designed to alter, destroy, expose, or exploit the database.

-# Borum
+# bforborum

-Borum is the extension to the above project.
+Borum/bforborum is the extension to the above project.
 Now that I have extensive knowledge of PHP, I can create a secure website while accomplishing another task - in this case a forum.
 Borum is a Q&A Community for categories starting with Bor- or rhyming with bore, mainly on Boron.
 The user can navigate Borum like it is a regular, professional website through the sitemap header at the top.
 The urls are user-friendly using the .htaccess file in the root directory.

 # Open Source